-Section 8.18.
+Section 9.18.
 Referee Committee.

-The Referee Committee shall be appointed and have the responsibilities as follows:
+Except for athlete representatives (who shall be selected as set forth in Section 9.4), the Referee Committee shall be appointed as set forth below and have the responsibilities as follows:

 The Board of Directors shall appoint the members of the Referee Committee and its chair from amongst the IJF International Certified Referees.

-Athlete representatives shall be selected by USA Judo’s AAC from candidates identified and vetted through a process agreed upon by the USA Judo AAC and the Nominating and Governance Committee.

 As long as USA Judo oversees visually impaired/Paralympic Judo, Paralympic athlete representatives shall equal at least twenty (20) percent of any “Designated Committee” that prepares, approves or implements selection to an IPC-recognized event, Paralympic Games or Parapan American Games Team.
 This can either be accomplished by including twenty (20) percent Paralympic athlete

 representation on an existing committee or by creating a new committee with the appropriate representation.
-Eligibility requirements for Paralympic athlete representatives to serve on such a Designated Committee must comply with the Paralympic equivalent to the Elite Athlete Requirements set forth in Section 6.6(b).
+Eligibility requirements for Paralympic athlete representatives to serve on such a Designated Committee must comply with the Paralympic equivalent to the 10 Year Athlete definition.

-The Referee Committee shall provide advice and recommendations to the CEO (and to the Board of Directors when requested) as to the following matters and shall perform such other duties as assigned by the Board of Directors:
+The Referee Committee shall provide advice and recommendations to the CEO (and to the Board of Directors when requested) as to the following matters and shall perform such other duties as assigned by the Board of Directors and/or CEO:

 Promulgation of standards and criteria for the selection and evaluation of referees;